decentraland/old-documentation/_posts/development-guide/2021-01-11-performance-optimization.md

 Note that the scene will be considered fully loaded when everything that isn't async is done.
 Async processes might still be running when the player enters the scene.
 Avoid situations where entities that are loaded as a result of async processes could potentially get the player stuck inside their geometry.

+#### Rely on Events

+Try to make the scene's logic rely on listening to [events]() as much as possible, instead of running checks every frame.

+The update() function in a [system]() runs on every frame, that's 30 times per second ideally.
+Avoid doing recurring checks if you can instead subscribe to an existing event.

+For example, instead of constantly checking the player's wearables, you can subscribe to the `onProfileChanged` event, and check the player's wearables only when they've changed.

+If you must use a system, avoid doing checks or adjustments on every single frame.
+You can include a timer as part of the update function and only run the check once every full second, for example.

 ## Optimize 3d models

 There are several ways in which your 3d models can be optimized to be lighter.

 - When possible, share textures across 3d models.
-A good practice is to use a single texture map shared across all models in the scene.
+A good practice is to use a single texture as an atlas map, shared across all models in the scene.
+It's better to have 1 large shared texture of 1025x1025 pixels instead of several small ones.

+  > Note: Avoid using the same image file for both the albedo texture and the normal map or the emissive map of a material.
+Use separate files, even if identical.
+Assigning a same image file to different types of texture properties may introduce unwanted visual artifacts when compressed to asset bundles.

 - _.glb_ is a compressed format, it will always weigh less than a _.gltf_.
 On the other hand, with _.gltf_ it's easy to share texture images by exporting textures as a separate file.
 You can have the best of two worlds by using the [following pipeline](), that allows you to have _.glb_ models with external texture files.

-- Try to keep the texture sizes low, they shouldn't go above 512x512 pixels.

 > TIP: Read more about 3d model best practices in the [3d Modeling Section]()